101 Cooking For Two

 steaks marinating in a bag.

-• Remove from the marinade and discard the marinade.
+• Remove from the marinade.
 Do not rinse off the marinade.
 Grill or pan-sear and bake as usual.

 marinade steak cooking on the grill.